mchung94/protonj2-examples/README.md

 You may be able to set up queues to listen to multiple addresses from the broker config file?
 But I have not found anything about doing it either from the Artemis web console interface, or programmatically.

+## Tutorial 5: Topics
+At this time, I learned about setting properties on a Message - they're just a String to Object mapping.

+If the sender sends a message to the address "topic_logs.kern.critical", a receiver can receive the message if they open the address "topic_logs.#", but then there's no direct way I know of to know that the original address of the message was "topic_logs.kern.critical".
+But if I set that as a property of the message, the receiver can look it up.

+### Tutorial 5 Part 2: Topic Work Queues
+This is something I was personally curious about, even though it's not on the RabbitMQ tutorial.
+I wanted to combine Topic and Work Queue functionality.

+I want an example where a message producer sends messages to addresses like:
+- topic_logs.app1
+- topic_logs.app2

+Then I could create the work queue pattern on each address.
+- TopicLogsApp1Receiver creates a work queue that listens to topic_logs.app1
+- TopicLogsApp2Receiver creates a work queue that listens to topic_logs.app2
+- TopicLogsAllReceiver creates a work queue that listens to topic_logs.#

+These will be named, durable queues where all messages are persistent.
+Then I can run many instances of each receiver, and they can split the work like a work queue.

+I still have to get this working properly.